conan-io/docs/integrations/cmake.rst

 |cmake_logo| CMake
 ==================

 Conan provides different tools to integrate with CMake in a transparent way.
-Using this tools the consuming ``CMakeLists.txt`` doesn’t need to be aware at all about Conan.
-The CMake tools provide also better IDE integration via cmake-presets.
+Using these tools, the consuming ``CMakeLists.txt`` file does not need to be aware of Conan at all.
+The CMake tools also provide better IDE integration via cmake-presets.

 Read more: